 This results in increased case capacity for the 300 PRC (and the 375 Ruger) cartridge while still working with a standard magnum bolt face.

-Hornady formally rolled out their new 300 Precision Rile Cartridge at the 2018 SHOT Show.
-The cartridge, along with 6.5 PRC (also descended from the .375 Ruger), received formal SAAMI approval later that year.
+Hornady formally rolled out their new 300 Precision Rile Cartridge in late 2018 and it made a big splash at the 2019 SHOT Show.
+The cartridge, along with 6.5 PRC (also descended from the .375 Ruger), received formal SAAMI approval in August of 2018.

 300 PRC Ballistics